ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/Ingress/ingress-with-ip-mode.md

 ---
-description: Unlock the potential of Kubernetes Ingress in Instance Mode with our step-by-step guide.
-Create and configure Ingress to efficiently manage traffic routing for your containerized applications.
+description: Maximize Kubernetes Ingress capabilities with our comprehensive guide on creating Ingress in IP Mode.
+Take control of IP-based traffic management for your containerized applications.
+Learn how to create Ingress with IP Mode and optimize your Kubernetes infrastructure
 ---

-# Create Ingress With Instance Mode
+# Create Ingress With IP Mode

 You can use `alb.ingress.kubernetes.io/target-type` annotation in the Ingress object to specify how to route traffic to pods.
 You can choose between `instance` and `ip`.

-The kubernetes service must be of type `NodePort` to use `instance` mode.
-This is because worker nodes (EC2 instances) are registered as targets in the target group that will be created by the AWS Load Balancer Controller.

 The default value for `alb.ingress.kubernetes.io/target-type` is `instance`.
-So you don't have to define this explicitly unless you want to use `ip` mode.
+So, you must define this explicitly if you want to use `ip` mode.

 ## Docker Images